 - Right to See and Get Copies of Your PHI.
-In most cases, you have the right to look at or get copies of your PHI.
+In most cases, you have the right to look at or get electronic or paper copies of your PHI.
 You must make the request in writing and include dates and location(s) of service.
-You may be charged a fee for the cost of copying and mailing the PHI to you.
+You may be charged a reasonable, cost-based fee for the cost of copying and mailing the PHI to you.

 - Right to Get a List of Disclosures.
-You have the right to ask us for a list of disclosures made after April 14, 2003 and up to six years prior to the date you made the request.
+You have the right to ask us for a list (accounting) of disclosures made after April 14, 2003 and up to six years prior to the date you made the request.
 You must make the request in writing.
 We will include all disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
 We'll provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.

 - Right to Request Limits on Uses or Disclosures of Your PHI.
 You have the right to ask us to limit how PHI about you is used or disclosed.
 You must make the request in writing and tell us what PHI you want to limit and to whom you want the limits to apply.
 In your request, you must you must tell us (1) dates and location(s) of service (2) what information you want to limit; (3) whether you want to limit our use, disclosure, or both; (4) to whom you want the limits to apply (for example , disclosure to your spouse or parent).
-To make a request, you must make your request in writing to Privacy Coordinator, Health Testing Centers, 3115 NW 10th terrace, Suite 113, Fort Lauderdale, FL 33309.
-We will not agree to restrictions on PHI uses or disclosures that are legally required, or which are necessary to administer our business.
+To make a request, you must make your request in writing to Privacy Coordinator, Health Testing Centers, 3403 NW 9th Avenue, Suite 803, Fort Lauderdale, FL 33309.
+We will not agree to restrictions on PHI uses or disclosures that are legally required, may affect your care, or which are necessary to administer our business.
 While we will consider your request, we are not required to agree to it.
 If we do agree to it, we will comply with your request.